vishalpawarR/applied-visual-design/README.md

 - Keep the heart beating by adding the `animation-iteration-count` property for both the `back` class and the `heart` class and setting the value to infinite.
 The `heart:before` and `heart:after` selectors do not need any animation properties.

-## 47 - anime elements at variable rate :
+## 47 - animate elements at variable rate :

 - There are a variety of ways to alter the animation rates of similarly animated elements.
 So far, this has been achieved by applying an `animation-iteration-count` property and setting `@keyframes` rules.

 To illustrate, the animation on the right consists of two "stars" that each decrease in size and opacity at the 20% mark in the `@keyframes` rule, which creates the twinkle animation.
 You can change the `@keyframes` rule for one of the elements so the stars twinkle at different rates.

+## 48 - animate multiple elements at variable time :

+- In the previous challenge, you changed the animation rates for two similarly animated elements by altering their `@keyframes` rules.
+You can achieve the same goal by manipulating the `animation-duration` of multiple elements.

+- In the animation running in the code editor, there are three "stars" in the sky that twinkle at the same rate on a continuous loop.
+To make them twinkle at different rates, you can set the `animation-duration` property to different values for each element.